PauliusMacernis/certification/README.md

 # Certification
-Step-by-step certifications guide for people targeting career in IT.
+Step-by-step certification guide for people targeting career in IT.